 “We are really well supported and we’re lucky that support continued online, lots of customers carried on supporting us through the pandemic, and buying from the website.
 And not just locally – we’ve got fans in Scotland, and I’ve got a customer in France.”

 Paul and his partner Nick started Tea Traders in their hometown of Carmarthen, Wales, to provide a specialty tea experience to tea lovers, as only coffee lovers were catered for in their town.
-Their business enabled them to bring together their passions: tea, baking, and helping the community.
+Their business enabled them to bring together their passions: tea, baking, and helping the local community.